How to Motivate Your Child to Read

 - Choose silly chapter books like How to Eat Fried Worms that tickle your child’s funny bone.
 (Recommended by Rachael via blog comment)

 - Creating fun and engaging activities that tie to the themes of a book your child is reading.
 (Recommended by Allyson via blog comment.)

 - Challenge your child to make up fun voices as we read.
 (I do it too!)
 (Recommended by Anita via blog comment)

 - Use 1-page stories to get them past the fear of the story being too long.
-I even write my own 1-page stories using their names and their friends’ names to draw them into the story.
+You can even write your own!
 (Recommended by Anita via blog comment)